(416) 736-2100 ext. 77950

 About David Johnston

-Current research is on innovation and collaboration in the management of supply networks, healthcare systems and industrial health and safety.
+Current research is on innovation and collaboration in the management of sustainable supply networks, healthcare systems and industrial health and safety.

 2017 Schulich Fellowship in Research Achievement